HaniaKhater/Senet-Ancient_Egyptian_Game/README.md

 # Senet
 This ancient Egyptian game of Senet, coded in Python using tkinter as the GUI, was my final project for Stanford University class CS106A.

-## Description
-This Ancient Egyptian board game of Senet (meaning passing) was the ancestor of backgammon and held a lot of significance to pharaohs as the boards were often found it in their tombs.
+Senet (meaning passing) was the ancestor of backgammon and held a lot of significance to pharaohs as the boards were often found it in their tombs.
 This game combines strategy, luck, and racing to get all pawns off the board.

 ## Game Rules
 You can watch the 2 minute video explaining the rules of the game by clicking on this image: